Kai375/Kai375/README.md

  </div>

-* Fill free to contact me if you have any questions
+* Feel free to contact me if you have any questions
 * How to reach me: 101y@protonmail.com